This post may contain affiliate links.

 Monthly photo collage

-If you have taken monthly pictures of your child (you can see my non-stress guide), this is the perfect time to display them.
+If you have taken monthly pictures of your child, this is the perfect time to display them.
 I took a frame that I was going to send to the Salvation Army, spray painted it, and strung the pictures from some string.

 I hope I’ve inspired you.
 Good luck and congratulations on making it to one year!